dxdydz/321/zoningout.md

 ## Multiplayer

-Though designed as a single player experience, there are a couple ways to play ZoneOut with more than one player.
+Though designed as a single player experience, there are a couple ways to play Zoning Out with more than one player.

 ### Co-operative